 Label-based security (LabelSecurity) is a required MaxCompute Access Control (MAC) policy at the project space level.
 It allows project administrators to control the user access to column-level sensitive data with improved flexibility.

-Differences between MAC and DAC in MaxCompute
+Difference between MAC and DAC in MaxCompute

-In MaxCompute, MAC is independent of discretionary access control (DAC).
+In MaxCompute, MAC is independent of Discretionary Access Control (DAC).
 Two examples are provided to illustrate the differences between MAC and DAC.